json-api/json-api/format/index.md

 ##### 204 No Content <a href="#crud-updating-relationship-responses-204" id="crud-updating-relationship-responses-204" class="headerlink"></a>

-A server **MUST** return a `204 No Content` status code if an update is successful and the client's current attributes remain up to date.
+A server **MUST** return a `204 No Content` status code if an update is successful and the representation of the resource in the request matches the result.

 > Note: This is the appropriate response to a `POST` request sent to a URL from a to-many [relationship link][relationships] when that relationship already